jeevas2403/Rudhra-choco-craft-dashboard/README.md

 # Key KPIs (Key Performance Indicators):
-	1. Total Sales – $34M
+	1. To Find the Total Sales
-	2. Total Profit – $21M
+	2. To Find the Total Profit
-	3. Profit Percentage (Overall) – 60.3%
+	3. To Find the Profit Percentage (Overall)
-	4. Total Shipments – 6K
+	4. To Find the Total Shipments
-	5. Total Boxes Sold – 2M
+	5. To Find the Total Boxes Sold
 	6. Salesperson Performance – Individual sales and profit tracking with target indicators.
 	7. Product-wise Profitability – Ranking of products based on profit margins and trends.
 	8. MoM Sales Change % – Month-over-month growth or decline in sales.